deadcoast/DrRx/drrx/rules.md

 - References: syntax-overview.md §2 Line Forms.

 <a id="FW.08"></a>
-[FW.08] Closed directory has no children (MUST)
+[FW.08] Closed branch correctness (MUST)
-- Summary: A directory declared with `:` MUST NOT have children.
+- Summary: A `:` at depth N closes sibling continuity at depth N; no further siblings at that depth may follow after this node’s subtree.
-- Details: If children are present at greater depth after a `:` directory line, this is invalid structure.
+- Details: Children of the `:` node are permitted; the prohibition is on later siblings at the same depth.
-- Violations: Hard error.
+- Violations: Hard error if a sibling at the same depth appears after a `:` branch.
 - References: syntax-overview.md §3.

 <a id="FW.09"></a>